As we’re in the fourth quarter of the year, you may be starting to consider your business goals for next year.

 Whatever your goals are, the most important thing you can do now is write down your plan to achieve them.

-A Revealing Study
+A Revealing Study for Achieving Your Goals

 This point was driven home recently by a study published in the British Journal of Health Psychology.
 The project was designed to see what impact stimuli would have on participants’ level of exercise.
 Researchers divided a random sample of participants into three groups.